-If you are like me, whether you are an English speaker who learned the Spanish language or were born in a Spanish speaking country or you want your family to start learning the language together, you have a desire for your kids to learn the language and are willing to put some effort into the journey ahead of you.
+If you are like me, when you have a goal in mind, you will want to do your very best; whether you are an English speaker who learned the language, are a native Spanish speaker, or you want your family to start learning the language together, you have a desire for your kids to learn and are willing to put some effort into the journey ahead.

-But now that you have decided to do it, one more concern comes up to mind “How do I teach to all my kids at the same time?!”…You may have 2, 3, 4 or even more kiddos to care for and while you have all the intentions, taking on a second language with many kids to care for, might sound like mission-impossible.
+Now that you have decided to take on this beautiful challenge, one more concern comes up to mind “How do I teach to all my kids at the same time?”…You may have 2, 3, 4, or even more kiddos to care for and while you have all the intentions, taking on a second language with many kids to care for, might sound like mission impossible.
 But mama, let me tell you something:

 YOU ARE CAPABLE-YOU ARE EQUIPPED

-Putting things into perspective, you already care for all of them, you already teach them all the things on the daily, you already decide the way your days will look like based on their passions and interests.
-Don’t let fear get in the way.
+Putting things into perspective, you already care for all of them; you already teach them all the things on a daily, you already decide the way your days will look based on their passions and interests.
+So don’t let fear get in the way.

 Here are three things you need to do or have to succeed: